rabbitmq/rabbitmq-website/site/ha.md

 Classic queue mirroring will be **removed in a future version** of RabbitMQ: classic queues will remain a supported non-replicated queue type.

+[Classic queues version 2](https://rabbitmq.com/persistence-conf.html#queue-version) can be used with mirroring.
+However, combining v1 and v2 members is not recommended.
+It may happen if some nodes default to version 1 while other nodes default to version 2 (a new mirror will use the local node's default version if not explicitly set).
+Version 2 is significantly faster in many situations and can overload a v1 mirror.
+The easiest solution is to switch to version 2 using policies before changing the default version in the configuration.

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

 Topics covered in this guide include